raghavagps/PlantDRPpred/README.md

 A method for prediction Plant Diesease Resistance Protein

 # Introduction
 plantDRPpred is developed for predicting, mapping and scanning plant resistances proteins .
 More information on PlantDRPpred is available from its web server http://webs.iiitd.edu.in/raghava/plantdrppred.
-This page provide information about standalone version of plantDRPpred.
+This page provide information about standalone version of PlantDRPpred.

 ## PIP Installation
 PIP version is also available for easy installation and usage of this tool.
 The following command is required to install the package
 ```
-pip install plantDRPpred
+pip install PlantDRPpred
 ```
 To know about the available option for the pip package, type the following command:
 ```
-plantDRPpred -h
+PlantDRPpred -h
 ```

 # Standalone